Timinator2000/techio-algo-x/19 - 2025 and beyond/05 - nonograms with algorithm x.md

 <details>
 <summary>Spoiler Wrap-Up</summary>

-When first considering this puzzle, the overlap of rows and columns seems like it might be the most challenging part of the puzzle.
+When first considering this puzzle, the overlap of rows and columns seems like it might be the most challenging part.
 Breaking the covering of each cell into 2 requirements, one for the horizontal covering and one for the veritcal covering, magically makes sure all row/column conflicts are avoided and significantly simplifies the Algorithm X setup.
 Enumerating all possible actions and identifying mutually exclusive actions will still take significant attention to detail, but the end result is well worth it!

 Good luck!